Rooms on Fire

 "Rooms on Fire" is a song by American singer and songwriter Stevie Nicks from her fourth solo studio album The Other Side of the Mirror (1989).
-Written by Nicks and Rick Nowels, and produced by Rupert Hine, the song was released on April 24, 1989, by the Modern label, as the lead single from The Other Side of the Mirror.
+Written by Nicks and Rick Nowels, and produced by Rupert Hine, the song was released on April 24, 1989, via Modern Records, as the lead single from the album.
 The 12-inch single was released in a limited-edition poster sleeve in certain territories.